gohanlon/swift-memberwise-init-macro/README.md

   <br> Assigns a custom parameter label in the provided `init`.
   * Use `@Init(label: "_")` to make the `init` parameter label-less.
   * Diagnostic errors arise from invalid labels, or conflicts among properties included in the `init`.
 (Ignored properties don’t cause conflicts.)
-  * Overrides MemberwiseInit’s experimental `_deunderscoreParams` behavior.
+  * Overrides MemberwiseInit’s experimental `_deunderscoreParameters` behavior.

 * `@Init(.public, label: String)`
   <br> Custom labels can be combined with all other behaviors.

-## Advanced usage and limitations
+## Features and limitations

 ### Custom `init` parameter labels